paypal/PayPal-PHP-SDK/README.md

 #### Steps to Install :

 Currently, Paypal PHP Rest API SDK is available at [https://packagist.org](https://packagist.org/packages/paypal/rest-api-sdk-php).
 To use it in your project, you need to include it as a dependency in your project composer.json file.
-It can be done in two ways :
+It can be done either:

 * Running `composer require paypal/rest-api-sdk-php:*` command on your project root location (where project composer.json is located.)